Julio Peris Brell

-Julio Peris Brell (29 January 1866 – 9 December 1944) was a Valencian painter.
+Julio Peris Brell (29 January 1866 – 9 December 1944) was a Spanish painter from the Valencian Community.
 Peris Brell's paintings are distinguished by the power of his technique for analysing and translating different light aspects, specially in landscapes genres, portrait and still life.

 Life

-Julio Peris Brell was a Valencian painter born in the street 'En Bany' of València, Spain, in a family of liberal tradition, of the small bourgeoisie.
+Julio Peris Brell was born in the street 'En Bany' of Valencia, Spain, in a family of liberal tradition, of the small bourgeoisie.
 He began his studies of fine arts in 1876.
 In 1882, he was proclaimed secretary of the section of partners painters of the Scientific, Literary and Artistic Athenian of Valencia.
 He finished his studies of fine arts in 1884.
 In 1886, he becomes great partner of the Athenian, proposed by the painters Ignacio Pinazo Camarlench, Navarrese Jose Llorens and Honorio Romero Orozco.

 In 1890 he presents the work 'The faith of the baptism' in the National Exhibition of Fine Arts in Madrid.
 He met the brothers Ricardo and Pío Baroja, with whom he maintained a long friendship.

 After the creation of the Circle of Beautiful Arts of Valencia, in 1894, Peris Brell participates in the activities with his friend, the painter Joaquín Agrasot, concurring to the first exhibitions of the organization.

 The biggest part of the Peris Brell's production, at the end of the 19th century, was directed to the Catalan market.
 In 1897 he presents the painting 'La Fuente ' to the National Exhibition of Fine Arts of Mexico, being acquired by the National School of Beautiful Arts of Mexico.
-It also participates in several exhibitions organized by the Academy of Fine Arts of Cadiz and the Exhibition of Fine Arts of Murcia.
+It also participates in several exhibitions organized by the Academy of Fine Arts of Cádiz and the Exhibition of Fine Arts of Murcia.

 In 1900 he is chosen unanimously for the position of president of the Section of Class of the Circle of Fine Arts of Valencia.
 The same year takes part in the decoration of the 'palacete de Don Jose Ayora', in company of Ignacio Pinazo Camarlench, Antonio Fillol, Ricardo Verde and Luis Beüt.
 He makes the painting 'Brindis'.
 A year later concurs to the National Exhibition of Beautiful Arts with the titled painting 'My mother'.

 He contracts marriage with Inocencia Blanca Gimeno in 1901, widow and mother of three children: Amparo, Salvadora and Tomás.
 Two years later his first daughter is born, Julia.
 In 1909 the twins Mª Ana and Vicenta are born.
 The same year he is chosen librarian of the Modern School.

 In 1911 begins a sporadic graphical collaboration in the magazine 'Letras y Figuras'.
 He entered to the new Circle of Fine Arts in 1912, after the overcoming in the organization of the split of a group of artists.
 He also took part in a tribute to Ignacio Pinazo Camarlench.
 In 1913 it is proclaimed president of the section of celebrations of the Circle of Fine Arts.
 A year later promotes president of the Painting section of the Circle of Fine Arts.

 In 1916 his friend Jose Benlliure Ortiz dies.
 In 1919 his great friend Joaquín Agrasot dies, too.